fairleyv/BusinessCard/Readme.md

   [Questions](#questions)
 ## Installation

 Install the required dependencies using "npm i" in the console.
 Afterwards run "npm run dev" to run this project on your local machine.
+Navigate to the port provided after running "npm run dev" by either clicking on the link or posting that link into your chosen browser.

+You can find the site deployed "https://business-card-bsbxtp531-vincents-projects-18fb3f91.vercel.app".
+If you create a free account with vercel you'll be able to view the site.

+You can also find the site deployed at "https://businesscard-432i.onrender.com/" if you would rather not sign up for an account with Vercel.

 ## Usage

-Navigate to the port provided after running "npm run dev" by either clicking on the link or posting that link into your chosen browser.
+This is an online business card that details some of my interests and aspirations.
+A quick way to get to know me.

 ## Credits